dorjoo911/temp/README.md

 3. Add at least 5 markdown syntax (For example: Headers, Bold, Code, Unordered List, Links) [Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 ## Comments && Questions:
-I done earlier this morning this assignment.
+I finished my assigments earlier this morning.
 But I accedently deleted repository and local repository too.
+ Luckily I have those screen shots.
+Then I made this new repository again.
+Some steps may skipped.
-Is there any chance to recover both off them?
+ Is there any chance to recover both old repositories?